Talentica/HungryHippos/Readme.md

 ## Hungry Hippos Version : 0.7.0v

 ## Sharding
-Before publishing data to HungryHippos, You have to run the sharding module.
-Sharding module uses a sample file and creates sharding table.
-This Sharding table is used while publishing data.
-There are some configuration related details user have to provide before running Sharding module.
-There are 2 configuration files related to sharding which are explained below :
+Sharding is the initial step in the enitre ecosystem of the Hungy Hippos application.User will have to run the sharding module prior to data publish.
+Execution of sharding module requires a "sample" file which finally creates "sharding table".
+Data publish requires this "sharding table" during execution.
+User is required to provide configuration related details before runnning the Sharding module.
+There are two configurations files for sharding which are explained below :

 ### 1. sharding-client-config.xml